synopsys-sig/ATOR-Burp/README.md

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Installation
-Plugin jar can be downloaded at bin/

 ## Versioning
 v1.0